-26. Inter Provincial / Regional Coordination.
+25. Inter Provincial / Regional Coordination.
 During management of disasters, inter provincial / regional coordination mechanism can require assistance especially in far flung areas in shortest possible time thus reducing sufferings of distressed population.
 Information about resources of neighbouring provincial / regional government resources can be more conveniently incorporated in response phase.

-27. Coordination Spectrum
+26. Coordination Spectrum

 - a.
 All stakeholders will monitor flood situation by activation of Emergency Operation Centres (EOCs).
 EOCs will be activated by provincial DMAs, ICT administration / CDA, Pakistan Armed Forces and all relevant stakeholders as per respective SOPs from 15 June to 15 September 2023, unless Monsoon is prolonged. - b.
-All stakeholders including Pakistan Armed Forces, FFC, FFD, PMD, NHA, NHEPRN & SUPARCO involved in flood management will nominate respective Liaison Officers (LOs) for National Emergency Operation Centre (NEOC) by 25 June 2023. - c.
+All stakeholders including Pakistan Armed Forces, FFC, FFD, PMD, NHA, NHEPRN & SUPARCO involved in flood management will nominate respective Liaison Officers (LOs) for National Emergency Operation Centre (NEOC) by 15 June 2023. - c.
 If required, daily coordination conference will be organized by NDMA during a flood situation in NEOC at 1000 hours.
-All LOs will attend the conference.
+All LOs will attend the conference. - d.

-- d.
 All significant information will be immediately passed to NEOC by respective DM authorities. - e.
-Facility of a cloud-based video conference systems e.g. Google Meet, Microsoft Teams, WebEx & Zoom etc. is available at NDMA.
-Necessary hardware (Cameras) and Software are held with PDMAs to connect to the NDMA, the preferred mean is of Zoom system.
-Same may be utilized for effective communication during Monsoon 2023.
+Facility of a Cloud Based Video Conference System e.g. Google Meet, Microsoft Team, WebEx & Zoom etc. is available at NDMA.
+Necessary hardware (Cameras) and Software are held with PDMAs to connect to the NDMA.
+Same may be utilized for effective communication during Monsoon-2022.
 Necessary details of the system are as under: - - (1) Point of Contact (POC): ICT Directorate NDMA. - (2) Alternate Skype ID: ndmapk. - (3) Prior coordination for setting up of video conference besides its testing is required as per SOP.